Alec Baldwin is about to go on trial in the death of a cinematographer. Here are key things to know

 Alec Baldwin is about to go on trial for the shooting death of cinematographer Halyna Hutchins.
 Baldwin was pointing a revolver at Hutchins in 2021 on the New Mexico set of the Western "Rust" when it fired and killed her.
 He's been charged with involuntary manslaughter and could get 18 months in prison if he's convicted by 12 jurors in a Santa Fe courthouse.
 The trial begins with jury selection Tuesday and is expected to last nine days.
 The prosecution will argue that Baldwin as a producer allowed for a dangerous environment and that as an actor used the gun in a way that he never should have.

-Nearly three years after cinematographer Halyna Hutchins was shot and killed on the New Mexico set of the film "Rust," Alec Baldwin is going on trial over her death.
+Nearly three years after cinematographer Halyna Hutchins was shot and killed on the New Mexico set of the film "Rust," Alec Baldwin's trial over her death is about to begin.
+The actor is in Santa Fe, and has appeared in court for the first time during pre-trial motions.
 Here are the essential things to know.

 What charge does Alec Baldwin face?